 - it is accompanied by the payment of prompt, adequate and effective compensation.

 There have been only a handful of direct expropriation cases in the ECT context, the majority of which have rejected claims for direct expropriation.
 For example, in Kardassopoulous v.
 Georgia, the tribunal found that Georgia had committed ‘a classic case of direct expropriation’ by taking away the claimant’s concession to distribute oil and gas in Georgia, transferring them to a state-owned entity, and failing to provide compensation or due process of law.

-Article 10(1) also contains a so-called ‘umbrella clause’ and states that ‘[e]ach Contracting Party shall observe any obligations it has entered into with an Investor or an Investment of an Investor of any other Contracting Party.’
+Article 10(1) of the ECT also contains an ‘umbrella clause’, which provides that ‘[e]ach Contracting Party shall observe any obligations it has entered into with an Investor or an Investment of an Investor of any other Contracting Party’.
 As referenced above, contracting parties may withhold their unconditional consent to international arbitration with respect to disputes arising out of this provision.
 In Khan v.
 Mongolia, the tribunal found in its decision on jurisdiction that any violation of the domestic foreign investment law would constitute a breach of the ECT’s umbrella clause.
 The tribunal found that Mongolia had breached a provision of its foreign investment law prohibiting unlawful expropriation, thereby breaching the umbrella clause in the ECT.
 In Greentech Energy Systems, the majority of the tribunal found that Italy violated the umbrella clause.
 The majority interpreted the ‘“obligations” referred to in the ECT’s umbrella clause as sufficiently broad to encompass not only contractual duties but also certain legislative and regulatory instruments that are specific enough to qualify as commitments to identifiable instruments or investors’.
 The majority found that certain decrees, letters and agreements amounted to such obligations because they were entered into with specific investors and were ‘sufficiently specific’ because they set forth ‘specific tariff rates for a fixed duration of twenty years’.
 Finding that those obligations should be considered together as a whole, the majority rejected the dissenting arbitrator’s position that the umbrella clause could not cover certain agreements that originally were entered into with Italian-owned operators and later came into the possession of a foreign investor, finding that ‘no hint of such a temporal dimension’ exists ‘in the plain wording of the ECT’s umbrella clause’.

 Trends in ECT arbitrations

-See Thomas Roe & Mathew Happold, Settlement of Investment Disputes Under the Energy Charter Treaty (2011), pp. 8-9.
+See Thomas Roe & Mathew Happold, Settlement of Investment Disputes Under the Energy Charter Treaty (2011), pp. 8 to 9.

 European Energy Charter, Title 1 (Objectives).